What are the best options for family bikes? Learn the pros and cons of trailers, cargo bikes, bike seats, trail-a-bikes, and more!

 - They are expensive.
 Even secondhand, they are expensive.

-- I bought my bike off of someone who found it too heavy.
+- I bought my bike from someone who found it too heavy.
 The fat wheels and long frame make it a slow bike.
 And the more you pile on the bike, the more you have to haul.
-Many long-tails come with electric-assists, however, that only makes them more expensive.
+Many long tails come with electric assists, however, that only makes them more expensive.

 - The box area can really be loaded up with stuff.
 Pretty much the same amount of stuff can fit in the box bike as the long-tail bike.